Nailing the Security Audit with RRCU

 1. In ConductorOne, navigate to an existing application you wish to add the connector data to, or create a new application.

-• To create a new application, follow the steps in Create a custom application.
+• To create a new application, follow the steps in Create custom applications.

-• To use an existing application, open Apps and click Applications and then select the application’s name from the list.
+• To use an existing application, click Applications.
+On the Managed apps tab, select the application’s name from the list.

-2. On the application’s page, click the Data sources tab.
+2. On the application’s page, scroll down to the Connectors area of the page.

 3. Click Import app data and select From file.